ramortegui/ec_cart/README.md

     * Remove adjustments.
     * Get the result of and adjustment based on their name.
     * Cart summary.
-    * Use Registry ( or :gproc ) to handle each ec_cart server supervision, and prevent the restart of all the services of ec_cart.
+    * Add Dynamic supervision for each cart instead one supervision for the cache

 ## License

-Copyright 2017 Ruben Amortegui
+Copyright 2018 Ruben Amortegui

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.